 He has more than 35 years of experience recommending stocks under his belt, and he’s seen all that the market can throw at an investor.
 He made money as a pro trader during the go-go ’80s and avoided the 1987 crash.
 Charles also invested through the booming 1990s, dot-com bubble and bust, housing bubble, 2008 financial recession and the strong bull market that followed.

 During that time, Wall Street powerhouses came running to him for advice.
 Because of that, Charles has managed money for everyone from close family members and business owners to investment banks such as The Goldman Sachs Group, Citigroup and Credit Suisse.

 Charles experienced all the ups and downs of the market as a trader, money manager, hedge fund manager and a manager of his own personal wealth.

 He taught investing at New York University’s School of Continuing and Professional Studies.
 He was also the founding editor of Park Avenue Investment Club and editor of the Insider Alert advisory services, which provided readers with insight and knowledge that benefited them in the long run.

 He’s been featured in The Wall Street Journal, Barron’s, The New York Times and MarketWatch, and made TV appearances on CNBC.

 Charles’ dedication to providing readers with information that will take their portfolios to the next level led him to write his highly acclaimed book, Getting Started in Value Investing (Wiley).
-It’s also why he launched the Alpha Investor and 8-Figure Fortunes trading services at Banyan Hill Publishing, and why he publishes a weekly article for Winning Investor Daily.
+It’s also why he launched the Alpha Investor and Lifetime Profits trading services at Banyan Hill Publishing, and why he publishes a weekly article for American Investor Today.